kaydenvanrijn/CITSandbox-VPN-Setup-Linux/README.md

-# Lethrbidge College CIT Sandbox VPN Setup for Linux
+# Lethbridge College CIT Sandbox VPN Setup for Linux
 This is for linux users attempting to connect the CIT Sandbox VPN

 ## Prerequisites